dnegometyanov/commissions-calculator/README.md

 - `UserCalculationStateRepositoryInterface` is an interface for storing and retrieving `UserCalculationStateCollection` per user id.
 And `UserCalculationStateRepositoryDefault` is its in-memory implementation.

- - `CommissionCalculator` implements `CommissionCalculatorInterface` and finds proper calculation rule from `RulesSequence` using Rule's `isSuitable` condition.
+ - `TransactionCommissionCalculator` implements `TransactionCommissionCalculatorInterface` and finds proper calculation rule from `RulesSequence` using Rule's `isSuitable` condition.

-- `CommissionsCalculator` implements `CommissionsCalculatorInterface` and runs all transaction calculation using `CommissionCalculator`
+- `CommissionsCalculator` implements `CommissionsCalculatorInterface` and runs all transaction calculation using `TransactionCommissionCalculator`

 ## Build container and install composer dependencies